Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Discussion

-Graphs are, therefore, part of the analysis, and not a mere accessory.
-However both, histograms and density~plots, share a common weakness for they are not inferential statistics.
+Graphs, therefore, are part of the analysis and not a mere accessory.
+However, both histograms and density~plots share a common weakness, for they are not inferential statistics.
 They only portray the shape of data from a given sample, the analogous of a mean point estimate without a confidence interval to include the true population value (here replaced by a whole curve with an interval band).
 Graphs alone can lead to confusion when there is no adequate statistical context~\cite{Cook1999}, are somewhat subjective, and should require inferential statistics to support their better communication.
-To link the current discussion with inferential procedures a R~script is proposed (figures \ref{fig:inferentialdens}~and~\ref{fig:inferentialhist}, appendix~\ref{ap:inference}) to perform analytical and bootstrapping inferential tests, in which density~plots and histograms were successfully tested.
-The initial seed was chosen in a favorable situation for the histograms for the sake of comparison.
+To link the current discussion with inferential procedures, a R~script is proposed (figures~\ref{fig:inferentialdens}~and~\ref{fig:inferentialhist}, appendix~\ref{ap:inference}) to perform analytical and bootstrapping inferential tests, in which density~plots and histograms were successfully tested.
+The initial seed was chosen to create a favorable situation for the histograms for the sake of comparison.
 By changing the initial seed (appendix~\ref{ap:inference}) we observed that density~plots are weaker to establish interval estimates in its extremes, performing better with bigger samples (not shown).
-Histograms cannot be demonized since here the estimative from polygon-based bootstrapping was adequate to test the underlying populational distribution, although being a more crude and less elegant procedure than that of density~plots, and with the arguable certainty that this polygon can capture the general shape of the populational distribution to start.
-There are better ways to use a histogram for inferencial statistics \cite{Keating1999} by essentially wiggling the initial value and bin widths.
+Histograms cannot be demonized since the estimate from polygon-based bootstrapping was adequate to test the underlying populational distribution, although being a less elegant procedure than that of density~plots, in addition to the arguable certainty that this polygon can capture the general shape of the populational distribution to start.
+There are better ways to build a starting polygon of frequencies by essentially wiggling the initial value and bin widths~\cite{Keating1999}.
 We argue that it is a convoluted process that ultimately represents an interpolation of the histogram approaching the polygonal curve to a density~plot, thus it seems reasonable to prefer, and test with, the latter.

-Being density plots elected as a safest guide for one's intuition, figure \ref{fig:falls} shows that $CRD$ is superior to $CV$ to reflect fall dispersion of elder female and males.
+Being density plots elected as a safest guide for one's intuition, figure~\ref{fig:falls} shows that $CRD$ is superior to $CV$ to reflect fall dispersion of elderly females and males.
 Corrections are not necessary for this example because the sample sizes are equal.